machitgarha/phirs/README.md

 A library providing platform-specific user-accessible directory paths, such as config and cache.
 Inspired by [dirs-rs](https://github.com/dirs-dev/dirs-rs).

+## Features

+-   **Cross-platform**.
+Supporting multiple platforms, including GNU/Linux, Windows and Mac OS.
+Providing paths available on all platforms, plus specific paths for each platform.
+This means, you could target a specific platform, stick to it and look nowhere else.

+-   **Hackable**.
+Adding support for a specific platform [is easy](#). <!-- TODO: Add a link to contributions describing this. -->

+-   **Well-designed**.
+Provide good design and simple abstractions (with the help of powerful PHP interfaces and traits).

 ## Why?

 When writing a console application (or even a graphical one; who knows, people might start writing graphical applications in PHP in near future), sometimes you need to have a location to: